-- DH1.1 All built development within The Southwell Neighbourhood Plan area must be sustainable in its design, in that it must be:
+- DH1.1 All built development within The Southwell Neighbourhood Plan area should be sustainable in its design, being:

 - I. contextually responsive;

 - II. functional and inclusively accessible;

-- III. energy and resource efficient;

-- IV. visually attractive; and,

-- V. consistent with the well-being of the local community and, the natural environment now and in the future. - DH1.2 All new development, in terms of scale, mass and overall mix of use should reinforce the focus of the Town Centre for commercial and retail uses, and not seek to create alternative centres.
-This does not preclude appropriate development at the Brackenhurst Campus in accordance with Core Strategy Policy SoAP 2." - DH1.3 The criteria set out in the Southwell Design Codes contained in Appendix 1 must be applied to the design of all developments within the Neighbourhood Plan Area, wherever the Design Codes within Table 1 of Appendix 1 are relevant to the particular location and type(s) of development proposed. - DH1.4 Development proposals that are consistent with the relevant Southwell Design Codes will be supported. - DH1.5 Development proposals that are not consistent with the relevant Southwell Design Codes will not be supported unless it is demonstrated that the outcomes and quality of development that the relevant Design Codes seek to achieve will be delivered in alternative forms. - DH1.6 Development proposals must explain how the approach and detailed guidance set out in the Southwell Design Codes has influenced the design proposed.
-This information must be included in a formal Design and Access Statement, where such a statement is required, or in other cases should be provided as a design statement accompanying the planning application policies have been prepared as part of this plan which, with this policy, provide guidance and criteria for the design of new development.
+- III. energy and resource efficient; - IV. visually attractive; and, - V. consistent with the well-being of the local community and, the natural environment now and in the future. - DH1.2 In terms of scale, mass and overall mix of use, new development, should reinforce the focus of the Town Centre for commercial and retail uses, and not seek to create alternative centres.
+This does not preclude appropriate development at the Brackenhurst Campus in accordance with Core Strategy Policy SoAP 2." - DH1.3 The criteria set out in the operative Southwell Design Guidance / Codes contained in Appendix 1 should be applied to the design of all developments within the Neighbourhood Plan Area, wherever the Design Codes within Table 1 of Appendix 1 are relevant to the particular location and type(s) of development proposed. - DH1.4 Development proposals that are consistent with the relevant Southwell Design not be supported unless it is demonstrated that the outcomes and quality of development that the relevant Design Guidance / Codes